Although it is common to have the occasional sleepless night, if you lack sufficient sleep on a regular basis, it is called insomnia.

 Before starting any natural remedies, consult your doctor.
-Chronic insomnia can itself be a symptom of another condition, such as depression, heart disease, sleep apnea, lung disease, hot flashes, or diabetes, so it's important to see a doctor if you are having trouble sleeping.
+Chronic insomnia can be a symptom of another condition, such as depression, heart disease, sleep apnea, lung disease, hot flashes, or diabetes, so it's important to see a doctor if you are having trouble sleeping.

 Natural Remedies for Insomnia